mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 And even though you do zazen perfectly, there is no applause.
 No one gives you applause after zazen or before zazen.
 And even though you yourself criticize your zazen – good or bad, right or wrong – no one [else] criticizes you, just you continue to criticize.
 Finally, you exhaust [yourself].
 Finally you think, “This is stupid.”
 And if you tell the teacher that, the teacher says, “Fine, good.
 Why don’t you sit down?”
 Or even if you have a good experience: “Fine, good.
 Why don’t you sit down?”
 And if you experience something bad from zazen: “Fine, good.
 This is also part of your body, so please continue, sit down.”

 So there is never any applause, before or after.
-You don’t understand this, because it’s pretty difficult to become one, which is called samadhi.
+You don’t understand this, because it’s pretty difficult to *become one*, which is called samadhi.
 Samadhi is completely beyond your speculation.
 You cannot poke your head into it. [...]
 Your whole body and mind can *be* there – just like a football player, you can be just there – but [there is] nothing to touch.

 So this is the state of samadhi.
 It’s very difficult: the moment when you touch it, it’s already not *real* samadhi.
 That’s why the state of samadhi is one of the mysteries, *[he chuckles,]* the mysterious things.

 The third one is *the will of the world*.
 The will of the world means maybe the will of existence.
-Maybe so, according to *my* understanding.
+Maybe so, according to my understanding.
 The world has a certain will; this a really strong will – which is called *impermanence*, which is called *change*, which is called *suffering*.
 That is the will of the world, or existence.
 Whatever you think, everything is changing, impermanent.
 That is really one of the mysterious things.
 It’s very difficult to understand.

 And the last one is *the state of karma-vipāka*, karmic result.
 That is the human body and mind.
 Each of us.